 I received my Ph.D. in History from Rutgers, The State University of New Jersey.
 I graduated from the American University in Cairo with a dual BA in Honors Political Science and Sociology.
-I was previously an Academy Scholar at The Harvard Academy for International and Area Studies (2021-2023) and a UC President’s Postdoctoral Fellow at the University of California, Santa Barbara (2020).
-My research has been funded by Ford Foundation Predoctoral and Dissertation Fellowships, the Social Science Research Council, and the Council for American Overseas Research Centers.
-I was also fellow-in residence at the Consortium for the History of Science, Technology, and Medicine in Philadelphia, PA.
+I was previously an Academy Scholar at The Harvard Academy for International and Area Studies and a UC President’s Postdoctoral Fellow at the University of California, Santa Barbara.

-The second book project, Living Fossils, interrogates how Egyptian and European agricultural scientists, race scientists, doctors, and entomologists theorized the body of the Egyptian fellah as an entity that metaphorically and materially straddled the boundaries between “environment” and “technology” in Egypt during the nineteenth and early twentieth century.
+My second book project, Living Fossils, interrogates how Egyptian and European agricultural scientists, physicians, and entomologists theorized the body of the Egyptian fellah as an entity that metaphorically and materially straddled the boundaries between “environment” and “technology” in Egypt during the nineteenth and early twentieth century.
 Mythologized as ancient technologies born from the mud of the Nile itself, the laboring bodies of the Egyptian peasantry were central to the making of modern Egypt.
-The project draws from critical race theory and histories of environment and technology to explore how the racialized bodies and bodily labor of the Egyptian peasantry subsidized the development of the global disciplines of medicine, anthropology, archaeology, entomology, and agricultural science.
+The project draws from critical race theory and histories of environment and technology to explore how the racialized bodies and bodily labor of the Egyptian peasantry subsidized the development of the global disciplines of medicine, anthropology, archaeology, entomology, botany, and the agricultural sciences.
 It demonstrates how and why the violent extraction of their labor took place when they were alive—in the field, factory, and in the birthing clinic—and continued after death on the dissection table.

 Articles